- Subject area: Medicine

 - Emergency Medicine

 - Occupational Medicine

 - Obstetrics and Gynaecology

 Throughout the course you spend time with patients in clinical settings to provide context to what you are learning.
 As you progress, your exposure to patients increases along with the complexity of your clinical cases and your responsibilities for patients' care.

-Clinical placement teaching takes place at hospitals, community medical centres and over 150 general practices across Wales.
-This means we can offer a uniquely diverse clinical learning experience.
-Skills and professional behaviours are developed throughout the curriculum, in order that you are fully prepared for your Foundation Programme and postgraduate medical training when you graduate.
+Clinical placement teaching takes place at hospitals, community medical centres and over 200 general practices across Wales.
+This means we can offer you a uniquely diverse clinical learning experience.
+Skills and professional behaviours are developed throughout the curriculum, so that you are fully prepared for your Foundation Programme and postgraduate medical training when you graduate.

 All clinical placements should give you the opportunity to:

-- practice and refine practical clinical skills already performed in a simulated setting in real clinical settings;
+- practice and refine practical clinical skills already learned in a simulated setting in a real clinical environment

 - present cases to more senior members of staff.